 He is the Co-Lead for EM Simulation Training in Edinburgh and an Advanced Trauma Life Support (ATLS) instructor.

 He has presented at numerous National and International Conferences and Meetings and maintains an active research interest.
 He was awarded the Scottish Intensive Care Society (SICS) Research Prize in 2012-2013 for work on lactate clearance in sepsis.

 His claims of being a thrill-seeking adrenaline junkie are marred by the fact that tumbling out a plane solo at 18 scared the hell out of him.
-The pink parachute, which unfurled majestically above his head, added insult to already injured pride.
+The pink parachute that unfurled majestically above his head leant additional comedic value to the event.

 He does however love snowboarding whenever possible, racing any and all kinds of vehicle, rock-climbing and most other activities involving too much speed and quick reflexes.

 He has a very supportive wife and two little [boy] monsters for whom the turns of speed and quick reflexes are frequently employed.